 If the borrow source is a Department option, the Engineer will measure the topsoil stripped from the borrow area.
 Provide a minimum of two working days' notice to allow the Engineer to complete the preliminary cross sectioning before removing topsoil.
 Remove and stockpile topsoil, as specified in Section 203.04 B, "Topsoil", before excavation.
 Provide notice and allow one working day for the Engineer to complete the topsoil measurement before beginning borrow excavation.

 C. Topsoil.

 If the Engineer and Contractor agree, plan quantity will be used as the measurement for payment.
+The agreement will be in writing and signed by the both the Contractor and the Engineer.

-D. Topsoil - Wetland.
+D. Reserved.